martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 The server SHOULD first send a `CERTIFICATE_REQUIRED` frame (see
 {{http-cert-required}}) on the stream which triggered the request for client credentials.
-The Request-ID field of the `CERTIFICATE_REQUEST` frame is populated by the server with the same value in the `CERTIFICATE_REQUIRED` frame.
-Subsequent `CERTIFICATE_REQUIRED` frames with the same request identifier MAY be sent on other streams where the server is expecting client authentication with the same parameters.
+The Cert-ID field of the `CERTIFICATE_REQUEST` frame is populated by the server with the same value in the `CERTIFICATE_REQUIRED` frame.
+Subsequent `CERTIFICATE_REQUIRED` frames with the same Cert-ID MAY be sent on other streams where the server is expecting client authentication with the same parameters.
 This allows a client to correlate the `CERTIFICATE_REQUEST` with one or more outstanding HTTP requests.